graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `ISchema.FindDirective`, `ISchema.RegisterDirective`, `ISchema.RegisterDirectives` methods were moved into `SchemaDirectives` class
 * `ISchema.FindType` method was moved into `SchemaTypes[string typeName]` indexer
 * Some of the `ISchemaNodeVisitor` methods have been changes to better support schema traversal
+* `ExecutionNode.IsResultSet` has been removed
+* `ExecutionNode.Source` is read-only; additional derived classes have been added for subscriptions